Welcome to AZC’s Online Zendo portal

 10:00am Dharma Talk

-10:45am Announcements/Virtual Tea & Cookies (Small Group Check-ins)
+10:45am Announcements/Virtual Tea and Cookies (Small Group Check-ins)

 Note for Doans & Kokyos: You will enter the online zendo as any participant would, but remember to unmute yourself for bells, clacks, and chants.